pretix/pretix-docs/docs/topics/gift-cards.md

 Gift cards must be sold at a tax rate of 0%.
 Sales tax is applied to the purchase that is made using the gift card—not to the purchase of the gift card itself.
+This is the procedure prescribed by German tax law.
-That means you have to create a tax rule with a rate of 0% before you can create a gift card.
+You have to create a tax rule with a rate of 0% before you can create a gift card.
-You can do that by browsing to [Your event] :fontawesome-solid-arrow-right: "Settings" :fontawesome-solid-arrow-right: "Tax rules", clicking the :btn-icon:fontawesome-solid-plus:Create a new tax rule: button, setting the "tax rate" field to 0.00% and saving the rule under an distinct internal name.
+You can do that by browsing to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-wrench: Settings" :fontawesome-solid-arrow-right: "Tax rules", clicking the :btn-icon:fontawesome-solid-plus:Create a new tax rule: button, setting the "tax rate" field to 0.00% and saving the rule under a distinct internal name.

 ## How To

-### Gift card settings
+### Gift card validity and code length

 The organizer page has general settings for gift cards.
 Both of these settings only apply to gift cards issued **after** they have been saved.